learn-co-curriculum/hs-oo-stretch-labs/README.md

-<a href='https://learn.co/lessons/hs-oo-stretch-labs' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-oo-stretch-labs' title='Click On Over To...'>Click On Over To...</a> on Learn.co and start learning to code for free.</p>